httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The `Repr-Digest` field-value is the same as in {{example-full-representation}} because `Repr-Digest` is designed to be independent of the use of one or more transfer codings (see {{representation-digest}}).

-In the response content below, the string "\r\n" represent the bytes CRLF.
+In the response content below, the string "\r\n" represents the bytes CRLF.

 ~~~ http-message
 GET /items/123 HTTP/1.1